MaosenPeng1/PSLB-Deep-Learning/README.md

 3. evaluate the global balance, local balance, and outcome estimation (mean outcome or average treatment effect) with "Figures and Tables.R".
 This code can output figures and tables presneted in the article.

 ## LICENSE
+This project is licensed under the MIT License - see the LICENSE.txt file for details.